haribabu-m/InternationalCookies/README.md

 	 - Copy the primary access key and paste it in the **AzureStorageConnection** where it says **youraccountkey**
 	 - In the Azure Portal, you will find the Azure Storage Account name.
 Copy this and paste it in the **AzureStorageConnection** where it says **youraccountname**

-Instructions for setting up Azure Active Directory can be found in the **Pluralsight course** in Module **5: Securing the Application and Data**.